Thetype exposes the following members.

 Used to externally fail an activity by task token.

-Used to send record activity heartbeat externally by WorkflowExecution and activity ID.
+Used to record an activity heartbeat externally by WorkflowExecution and activity ID.

-Used to send record activity heartbeat externally by task token.
+Used to record an activity heartbeat externally by task token.

 Establishes a connection to a Temporal cluster.